Wasabi functionality

 How do I browse analysis history?

-The analysis history browser shows a list of stored analyses, which can be viewed step-by-step using the child_btn button.
-The settings button settings_btn in window header provides switches for compact view mode and for displaying analysis history path.
-Click on the triangles (triangle2 or triangle1 ) to reveal more information about a specific analysis step (metadata or list of files, respectively).
+The analysis history browser shows a list of stored analyses, which can be viewed step-by-step using the button.
+The settings button in window header provides switches for compact view mode and for displaying analysis history path.
+Click on the triangles ( or ) to reveal more information about a specific analysis step (metadata or list of files, respectively).

 Can I have multiple user accounts?